Mathematical representation of the structure of neuron-glia networks: Theoretical framework

+A3.
+All neuron-like cells of $X$ are a coordinate of an ordered pair that belong to at least one synaptic configuration of $S_X$. \end{definition}

+\begin{note} A2 defines the minimal composition of a NL-set in the context of neuron-glia networks.
+This condition is necessary because there must be, at least, one tripartite synapses in a neuron-glia network.
+A3 guarantees that the elements of $X$ participate in at least one synaptic configuration of $S_X$.
+In other words, all neuron-like cells form at least one synapse. \end{note}

-Elements of an $S_X$ represent the directions of information flow inside a synapse, however, in a network, more than one synapse can share a synaptic configuration.
-To represent this fact, we create the definition of $\Upsilon$-family. \begin{definition}
+The ordered pairs within the elements of $S_X$ represent the directions of information flow inside a single synapse (see section \ref{shape} for a biological definition of single synapse or see fig \ref{fig:1}a for a diagram); however, in a network, single synapses can share a synaptic configuration.
+To represent this fact, we define the following concept. \begin{definition}